 Huh?
 Why should that make any difference?
 It’s the same notes, after all!

 It turns out, the order in which you play notes is just as important as which notes you play.
-Bear with us – this will make sense in a minute!
+Bear with us – this bit of music theory will make sense in a minute!

 The Major Scale

-The tonic note, C, holds the scale together and ensures that the scale has a tonal center.
+The tonic note, C, holds the key of C major together and ensures that the major scale has a tonal center.

-Look at the space between the notes, and you see a string of tones and semitones:
+Look at the space between the notes of C major, and you see a string of tones and semitones, also known as whole steps and half steps:

 Now, what if we played the C major scale, but started and ended on D instead of C?
 We’d be using the same notes – all white keys on the piano – with only a minor adjustment.